scala/docs.scala-lang/_overviews/parallel-collections/overview.md

-In the above example, it's possible for two threads to read the _same_ value in `sum`, to spend some time doing some operation on that value of `sum`, and then to attempt to write a new value to `sum`, potentially resulting in overwrite (and thus, loss) of a valuable result, as illustrated below:
+In the above example, it's possible for two threads to read the _same_ value in `sum`, to spend some time doing some operation on that value of `sum`, and then to attempt to write a new value to `sum`, potentially resulting in an overwrite (and thus, loss) of a valuable result, as illustrated below:

     ThreadA: read value in sum, sum = 0                value in sum: 0